Ober Ost: Policies

 Ober Ost governed in a very strict and often cruel way.
-The movement policy (Verkehrspolitik) divided the territory without regard to the existing social and ethnic organization and patterns.
-Movement between the districts was forbidden, which destroyed the livelihood of many merchants and prevented people from visiting friends and relatives in neighboring districts.
-The Germans also tried to "civilize" the people in the Ober Ost-controlled land, attempting to integrate German ideals and institutions with the existing cultures.
-They constructed railroads but only Germans were allowed to ride them and schools were established and staffed with German instructors.
+The movement policy (Verkehrspolitik) divided the territory without regard to the existing social structures and ethnic patterns.
+Movement between the districts was forbidden, which destroyed the livelihood of many merchants and prevented people from visiting relatives and friends in neighbouring districts.
+The Germans also tried to "civilise" the people in the Ober Ost-controlled lands, attempting to integrate German ideals and institutions with the existing cultures.
+They constructed railroads, but only Germans were allowed to ride them and schools were established and staffed with German instructors.

 In 1915, when large territories came under Ober Osts administration as a result of military successes on the Eastern Front, Erich Ludendorff, von Hindenburg's second-in-command, set up a system of managing the large area now under its jurisdiction.
 Although von Hindenburg was technically in command, Ludendorff had actual control of the administration.
-There were ten staff members, each with a specialty (finance, agriculture, etc.).
-The area was divided into the Courland District, the Lithuania District and the Bialystok-Grodno District, each overseen by a district commander.
+There were ten staff members, each with a speciality (finance, agriculture, etc.) The area was divided into the Courland District, the Lithuania District and the Bialystok-Grodno District, each overseen by a district commander.
 Ludendorff's plan was to make Ober Ost a colonial territory for the settlement of his troops after the war and to provide a haven for German refugees from Russia.
-Ludendorff quickly organized Ober Ost so that it was a self-sustaining region, growing all its own food and even exporting surpluses to Berlin.
+Ludendorff quickly organised Ober Ost so that it was a self-sustaining region, growing all its own food and even exporting surpluses to Berlin.
 The largest resource was one that Ludendorff was unable to exploit effectively: the local population had no interest in helping obtain a German victory, as it had no say in the government and was subject to increasing requisitions and taxes.

 Communication with locals

 There were many problems with communication with local persons within the Ober Ost.
 Among the upper-class locals, the soldiers could get by with French or German, and in large villages, the Jewish population would speak German or Yiddish, "which the Germans would somehow comprehend".
 In the rural areas and amongst peasant populations soldiers had to rely on interpreters who spoke Lithuanian, Latvian or Polish.
 The language problems were not helped by the thinly-stretched administrations, which would sometimes number 100 men in areas as large as Luxembourg.
 The clergy at times had to be relied upon to spread messages to the masses since that was an effective way of spreading a message to people who speak a different language.
 A young officer-administrator named Vagts related that he listened (through a translator) to a sermon by a priest who told his congregation to stay off highways after nightfall, hand in firearms and not to have anything to do with Bolshevist agents, exactly as Vagts had told him to do earlier.

+Under the Ober Ost administration, various policies of Germanisation were also implemented.
+Thus, from 1 June 1918, mandatory classes of German language, starting from the first grade, were introduced in all primary schools throughout the Ober Ost.